 You are here

-St. Symeon was the Abbott of Studios Monastery, outside of Constantinople.
+St. Symeon was the Abbot of St. Mamas Monastery in Constantinople.
 His writings date from around 1003 AD.
 He came from an influential political family that was swept from government when he was six.
 Trained to be a government official, he was leading a religious but worldly life in his early twenties.
 One night while saying his prayers, His life was dramatically transformed by a vision of the uncreated light.
 Wanting to follow the calling of God into a monastery, his spiritual father advised him to stay in his courtly role.

 The genius of Orthodoxy is its ability to grasp such apparently paradoxical teachings as: God is one and three.
 Christ is fully God and fully man.
 The faithful are both sinners and saints.
 The following article, by Abbot Tryphon of the All-Merciful Saviour Monastery on Vashon Island, explores the reality of the holiness of the Church in the face of apparent evidence to the contrary.